 - Boosts the immune system

 - Lessens oxidative stress

 Ways To Use Hemp Extract

-If you purchased a hemp extract or hemp oil and were not told exactly how to take it, below are a few suggestions.
+If you purchased a hemp extract or oil and were not told exactly how to take it, below are a few suggestions.

 - Take hemp extract two hours before sleep for more restful sleep.

 - Try hemp extract with coffee and tea, or add to smoothies or no-bake recipes.
 Some find that it helps counter the jittery effects of coffee.

 - Use just before times of rejuvenation, such as yoga or a massage.

 - Take hemp extract after a workout to promote exercise recovery.

 - Use during times of high stress to promote a calm mood.